-- Decreasing disparities in incidence and mortality rates for hepatocellular cancer by increasing the provision of vaccination and screening for hepatitis B virus (HBV) and screening for hepatitis C virus (HCV). - Screening for HBV infection and HCV infection in populations at high risk of infection and one-time screening for HCV infection in adults born between 1945 and 1965. - Increasing screening rates in PHR 8 and 11 where incidence rates are highest; mortality rates are highest in PHR 10 and $11.\frac{2}{}$
+- Decreasing disparities in incidence and mortality rates for hepatocellular cancer by increasing the provision of vaccination and screening for hepatitis B virus (HBV) and screening for hepatitis C virus (HCV). - Screening for HBV infection and HCV infection in populations at high risk of infection and 1-time screening for HCV infection in adults born between 1945 and 1965. - Increasing screening rates in Public Health Region (PHR) 8, 10, and 11.
+Incidence rates are highest in PHR 8 and 11 while mortality rates are highest in PHR 10 and 11.2